anatawa12/AvatarOptimizer/README.md

 The Semantic Versioning will also be applied to save format of the most components.

 For patch versions, the save format will not be changed.
 In other words, forwards compatibility in same minor version is guaranteed. \
-For minor versions, the save format might be changed in backwards compatibility way.  \
+For minor versions, the save format might be changed in a backwards compatible way.\
 For major versions, the save format might not be compatible.
 There are no guarantees for v2.0.0 or later.

 There are several exceptions and important notes for stability of save format.